pulp-platform/pulpissimo/README.md

 For more advanced usage have a look at `./generate-scripts --help` and `update-ips --help`.

+Also check out the output of `make help` for more useful Makefile targets.

 ### Downloading and running examples
 Finally, you can download and run examples; for that you can checkout the